-Bamlanivimab is a medication that FDA and Health Canada are allowing to be given for emergency/interim use to treat COVID-19.
+Bamlanivimab is a medication that has been used to treat COVID-19 on an emergency/interim use basis.
 In the US, bamlanivimab is given in combination with another medication (etesevimab).
 Bamlanivimab is used by people who have recently tested positive for coronavirus, have had mild to moderate symptoms for no more than 10 days, and are not hospitalized.
 To receive bamlanivimab, you must also be at high risk for COVID-19 complications, such as due to older age, obesity, or ongoing medical conditions (such as lung or heart disease or diabetes, among others).
-Talk to your doctor about the risks and benefits of treatment with bamlanivimab.In the US, bamlanivimab (given along with etesevimab) is also being allowed to be used to help prevent COVID-19 infection in people who have a high risk for infection after exposure to someone infected with COVID-19.
+Talk to your doctor about the risks and benefits of treatment with bamlanivimab.In the US, bamlanivimab (given along with etesevimab) has also been used to help prevent COVID-19 infection in people who have a high risk for infection after exposure to someone infected with COVID-19.
 Some conditions that increase risk of infection after exposure include: not being fully vaccinated, having had close contact, or being at high risk of close contact due to your housing conditions (such as a nursing home or prison).Bamlanivimab is an antibody which, when given soon after infection, can neutralize the coronavirus and may prevent worsening of COVID-19 symptoms.
-More information about the combination of bamlanivimab with etesevimab is available from the FDA Fact Sheet for Patients, Parents and Caregivers for Emergency Use.
-More information about bamlanivimab is available from the Health Canada Patient Medication Information sheet.
+More information about bamlanivimab is available from the patient information sheet provided by your health care professional.
 If you are enrolled in a study, information should be provided by the doctor via the Informed Consent Form.There is limited information about how safe and effective bamlanivimab is for treating COVID-19.
 Study results show that bamlanivimab may help people who have recently tested positive for coronavirus stay out of the hospital.
 Bamlanivimab is not for use by people who are hospitalized due to COVID-19, or who need supplemental oxygen or a ventilator due to COVID-19.The information in this document reflects emerging data, which is evolving and subject to reassessment.
 Users should be aware of these considerations in their review of bamlanivimab, and it is always the responsibility of treating practitioners to exercise independent judgment in making care decisions.

 How to use Bamlanivimab 700 Mg/20 Ml (35 Mg/Ml) Intravenous Solution (EUA) Antiviral Monoclonal Antibodies - SARS-Cov-2 Coronavirus